Program name: Oregon Health & Science University Hospital Program

 I am pleased to welcome applicants to OHSU's ACGME-accredited Clinical Informatics Fellowship Program.
 Unlike other clinical subspecialties, clinical informatics is a specialty of all medical specialties.
-We are seeking physicians who are board-certified or board-eligible in any specialty to apply to our training program in clinical informatics.
+Physicians who have completed training in an ACGME-accredited clinical program and board-certified or board-eligible in any clinical specialty are welcome to apply to our training program in clinical informatics.

-Graduates of our program will be highly competitive for employment not only in the growing number of Chief Medical Information Officer (CMIO) or related leadership positions but also for a wide variety of other positions in academia and industry.
+Graduates of our program are highly competitive for employment not only in the growing number of Chief Medical Information Officer (CMIO) or related operational leadership positions in healthcare organizations but in other clinical informatics roles in academia and industry.

 The clinical informatics subspecialty program at OHSU builds on our existing masters, PhD and NLM fellowship programs and offers a two year, full-time training experience that immerses housestaff in the clinical informatics environment here at OHSU and at our partner institutions.